Therapy for Compassion Fatigue in Ontario

 Support for Healthcare Workers, Therapists, and Helpers in Kitchener, Toronto, and Across the GTA

 Helping is your work and your identity.
-When the cost keeps rising, therapy can help you recover a clear center.
+When the cost keeps rising, therapy can help you recover a clear center for compassion fatigue.
 I work with nurses, chaplains, therapists, educators, and caregivers across Ontario.
-We rebuild capacity, set humane limits, and find a way forward that protects your integrity and your health.
+We rebuild capacity, set limits, and find a way forward that protects your integrity and your health.

 What is Compassion Fatigue?